Sender rotation plans

 What you get

-• Tier A — top performers by reply rate, bounce rate, warmup health, and domain capacity
+• Tier A: top performers by reply rate, bounce rate, warmup health, and domain capacity

-• Tier B — solid senders with smaller sample sizes or slightly lower scores
+• Tier B: solid senders with smaller sample sizes or slightly lower scores

-• Backup — available but deprioritized
+• Backup: available but deprioritized

-The plan factors in:
+The plan uses:

 • • Sends, replies, and bounces over your lookback window